Annual Security Report/Clery Statistics.

 All members of the Drew community are encouraged to report any suspicious activity or person seen in the parking lots or loitering around vehicles, inside buildings, or around residential halls immediately to Public Safety, or to other Campus Security Authorities.
 When reports of the crimes listed above are determined to constitute a threat to students and employees, Drew will issue an emergency notification or timely warning if such a warning would aid in the prevention of similar crimes.

-The following information pertaining to reports of categories of specific criminal offenses in specified geographic areas is reported annually to the Department of Education in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-In addition, in compliance with recent guidance from the federal government, the annual Drew Security Report includes statistics for the more recent categories of offenses, as defined under the 2013 Reauthorization of the Violence Against Women Act.
-Those offenses are: domestic violence, dating violence, harassment and stalking, as well as certain bias offenses.
+The following information pertaining to specific crime categories and geographic areas is reported annually to the Department of Education in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.

 |Offense (Reported By Hierarchy)||Year||On Campus||Non-Campus||Public Property||On-Campus Residential Facilities||Total||Unfounded|